| U.S. Violation of Human Rights Target of New Quebec Amnesty Campaign

 International's current campaigns worldwide is Canada's next

 door neighbor, the United States.
+Amnesty International has

 focused on four areas where it has documented cases in the